 - Water Limitations – Small units may not be able serve many rooms simultaneously (e.g. running the dishwasher and showering at the same time).
 Make sure you have a model adequate for your needs.

-A water heater with a tank preheats water and stores it in a large tank until the water is needed.
+A water heater with a tank preheats water and stored in a large tank.
+The hot water is delivered when needed.
 Tankless heaters do not store any water, they quickly heat it as it is being used.

 Sometimes tankless water heaters are call “on-demand” water heaters for this reason.
-A traditional tank model is less expensive to install, but uses more energy and raises utility costs, which can add up over time.
-Also, a tankless water heater will typically have a longer lifespan, so you won’t need a replacement as soon.
+A traditional tank model is less expensive to install, but uses more energy and raises utility costs.
+You’re constantly using energy to keep water in a tank warm, whether you use it or not.
+This energy usage can add up over time.

 Tankless water heaters can run on electricity, natural gas, or propane.
 There are benefits to each type, and this should be considered for each home.
 Gas may increase capacity, but electric models are typically more efficient and have lower costs.